Explaining Climate Impacts: Using Filmmaking to Explain Climate Change

 This project presents an exciting opportunity for participants to learn how to communicate research from different disciplines to a general audience.
 The goal will be to create a documentary film, but no previous filmmaking experience is required.

 Climate change will impact our lives and environment in different ways, but trying to visualize that impact can be difficult.
 This project aims to explain different strategies for meeting the challenges posed by climate change and natural processes.
-Adopting an interdisciplinary approach, project participants will work together to create films and other media resources to examine how climate issues impact historic sites in engaging and accessible ways.
+Adopting an interdisciplinary approach, project participants will work together to create films and other media resources to examine how climate issues impact heritage sites in engaging and accessible ways.